Cardano-Fans/crfa-dapp-store-service/README.md

 ## TODO
 Shorter term:
-- crfa-dapp-store: all stats per category + all stats per sub category
+- crfa-dapp-store: all stats per category + all stats per sub category + those on epoch level
 - crfa-dapp-store: pool ticker for a script address using blockfrost

-- crfa-dapp-store: set(tx size) by script addr - total size shows by how many bytes ledger grows
-- crfa-dapp-store: set(avg tx size) by script addr, this allows us to see is script / dapp is a storage guzzler, e.g. does not use Plutus V2 or uses unoptimised code

 Optimisations:
 - consider using bloom filters instead of HashSet (memory optimisation only)